Queen of Pentacles

 • Periods of reinvention and transformation.
 We must undertake periods of training and education, hard work and forgoing instant pleasure today for a brighter future tomorrow, or simply learning from lessons life gives us.
 All of these things are transformational.

-• When reversed, the Queen of Pentacles can represent poor or self-defeating priorities, especially falling for immediate material needs, greed, and laziness or frittering away your resources and time.
-The flip-side to the growth and fertility of spring is the coldness and darkness of winter, and the reversed card can point to a cold and sometimes greedy person who will steal your energy rather than nurture it.
+• When reversed, the Queen of Pentacles can represent poor or self-defeating priorities, especially falling for immediate material needs, greed, and laziness, or frittering away your resources and time.
+The flip-side to the growth and fertility of spring is the coldness and darkness of winter, and the reversed card can point to a cold and sometimes greedy person who will steal your energy rather than nurturing it.

-When reading the ‘upright card’ and ‘reversal’ sections below, note that although the text refers to you it could actually be any of the above.
+When reading the ‘upright card’ and ‘reversal’ sections below, note that although the text refers to you, it could actually be any of the above.
 The question being asked (or your first thoughts when you see the card) will suggest who or what the card refers to.

-The reversal
+The Reversal

 The coldness can make you feel insecure or emotionally fragile.
-You are unsure of yourself, as any misstep can lead to failure or stress at the thought of it.
+You are unsure of yourself, as any misstep can lead to failure or stress at even the thought of it.

 Card Design Process

-Finally, she is the wife of Hades, who makes a perfect King of Pentacles.
-However, the hardest part of the card was illustrating both sides of Persephone; the Queen of the dead as well as the Goddess of spring.
+However, the hardest part of the card was illustrating both sides of Persephone; the Queen of the dead and the Goddess of spring.
 Splitting the card into ‘above-ground’ and ‘below ground’ achieves this.
-The card also raises the idea that perhaps all cards should have an upright/reverse visual split like the Queen of Pentacles card.
-That will perhaps have to wait for a (much) later deck as the planning for it would be tremendous!

 Final Words